-- Recognize your obstacles and develop an action plan.
 You have to face facts.
 You are going to have both good days and bad days and that’s ok.
 The goal is to develop consistency over time.
 I’ll often make sure to schedule a yoga class, bike ride or group outing as much as possible if I know that a certain day or time will trigger me more than others.
 At the same time, don’t forget to pay homage to your emotions respectfully.
-That person place or thing that is no longer present was part of you.
+That person place or thing that is no longer present as part of you.
 You will miss it or them.
 One thing I’ve learned is to stop beating myself up for missing something.
 Allow yourself to grieve and each day gets a little easier.
 I also often do little pulse checks throughout the day, in order to recognize how I’m feeling.
 I acknowledge the feeling but I don’t stay in it.
 I watch it flutter and experience it without judgment.
 Then the next feeling comes and I stay with that one, and so on.

-- Stay positive and claim your victory.
 Now I’m not talking about denial here.
-Claiming your victory reminds me of an exercise rehabilitation technique that I often used in my recoveries.
+Claiming your victory reminds me of an exercise rehabilitation technique that I often used in my recovery.
 You start with small exercises soon after the injury and maintain a somewhat active schedule despite your discomfort.
-This paired with extensive self-care, helps to accelerate recovery and reduce pain.
+This paired with extensive self-care helps to accelerate recovery and reduce pain.
 In other words, keep it moving.
 Denial is the art of not dealing with your feelings and pretending that everything is ok.
 Claiming your victory is doing the work of healing and keeping your eye on the finish line.
 Stay focused on the things that make you happy and don’t let anyone steal your happiness.

 One thing that often holds us back from letting go is that we try to live life perfectly, with everything in its place but this goes against the natural order of the universe.
 Our world is largely imperfect but these imperfections and great chasms of our broken world create wonders.
 Although we should strive to better ourselves and the world around us, what is far more important than living life perfectly is just living.